top of page

 Amber Kidd is a PhD candidate at Case Western Reserve University where she is finishing her dissertation examining representations of trauma in the works of David Jones.
 Her research is interested in the intersections of traumatic representation and narrative theory as reflected in modernist literature specifically, and the twentieth and twenty-first centuries more broadly.
 In addition to her work at CWRU, she teaches with multiple institutions in the region and is deeply invested in furtherance of trauma-informed, emancipatory pedagogy.

-Eralda L. Lameborshi is an Assistant Professor of Literature in the Literature and Languages Department at Texas A&M University – Commerce.
-Her work focuses on the global novel, Eastern European literature, and world cinema.
-Her work is published in World Literature Today, Continuum, Journal of World Literature, and a forthcoming article in Signs: Journal of Women in Culture and Society.
-She is the recipient of the Fulbright Fellowship to Kosova (2024-2025), the Global Human Rights Fellowship at Texas A&M University – Commerce and the Hagler Institute for Advanced Study Fellowship at Texas A&M University – College Station.
+Eralda L. Lameborshi, is an Assistant Professor of World Literature and Film in the Department of Literature and Languages at East Texas A&M University.
+Her scholarly work focuses on the global novel, Eastern European literature, and world cinema, with more recent engagement in the study of the Cinema of Kosova.
+Lameborshi’s research has been published in prestigious academic journals including World Literature Today, Continuum, Critique: Studies in Contemporary Fiction, Journal of World Literature, and Signs: Journal of Women in Culture and Society.
+She is the recipient of several distinguished fellowships: the Fulbright U.S. Scholar Award to Kosova (2024–2025), the Global Human Rights Fellowship at Texas A&M University—Commerce, and the Hagler Institute for Advanced Study Fellowship at Texas A&M University—College Station.
+Her current research focuses on the Cinema of Kosova and Southeastern European literature.
+Through her Fulbright fellowship work, she aims to foster better understanding of Albanian Kosovar culture through the study of art, film, and literature, while creating connections between Kosova and its diaspora population in the United States.

 Lori Clinchard, Ph.D. is Humanities Department Chair and Faculty Director of the California History Center at De Anza College.
 She received her Ph.D. in Humanities, with a concentration in Transformative Learning and Change, from the California Institute of Integral Studies.
 Her research interests are creativity, consciousness, and the pedagogy of experiential learning.
 Through FHDA’s Mellon Foundation-supported Center for Applied Humanities, she is developing an interview series to engage with artists and philosophers on the challenging questions arising out of the AI era.